IlsiyaNasibullina/SSD_project/README.md

 - Adding secure response headers (Content-Security-Policy, X-Frame-Options)
 - Restricting access to static asset directories

 The results showed a reduced set of 17 vulnerabilities, confirming that mitigation steps were effective.
 Full report can be found in `2025-05-03-ZAP-Report-less_vuln.html`.
-Video result of running ZAP plan can be found in `zap_after_fix.mov`
+Video result of running ZAP plan can be found in `img/zap_after_fix.mov`

 ## Results and Discussion